 Karma Beach – Bali

 Karma Beach is a stunning beach accessible by funicular with surreal views of one of the most beautiful parts of Uluwatu, in Bali.
-Karma Beach is the beach of the Karma Hotel but is also accessible to non-guest.
-Once there, you will find beach chairs and comfortable bean bags to enjoy the day.
-If possible, try to stay for the full day to watch the ocean tide change throughout the day.
+Karma Beach is the beach of the Karma Hotel but is also accessible to non-guests.
+Once here, you will find beach chairs and comfortable bean bags to enjoy the day and soak in the views.
+If possible, try to stay for a full day to watch the ocean tide change throughout the day.

 Tanjung Aan – Lombok